nadia-polikarpova/cse130-web/lectures/00-hello.md

 For programming assignments **do not**:

-  - use AI assistants (they might work for assignments, but will fail you on exams)
   - search or post on Chegg, StackOverflow etc
   - try to find solutions from previous years

 For exams **additionally do not**:

+  - use AI assistants
   - communicate with your classmates during the exam
   - try to find past exams that are not publicly posted

+Policy on using AI assistants (e.g., Copilot, ChatGPT):
+  - using AI assistants is allowed for coding (not quizzes), as long as you acknowledge them in your submission
+  - you are responsible for understanding *all the code* you submit
+  - in the final project, you *are encouraged* to use AI assistants
+  - in the assignments, you *are discouraged* to use AI assistants because the purpose of the assignments is to practice new coding skills on simple problems

 <br>